 Whether you’re an empty nester looking to downsize or a growing family with little time to devote to home upkeep, low-maintenance homes are increasing in popularity with good reason.
 When searching for a new home, buyers should look out for these features that greatly minimize upkeep.

-Minimal grass in landscape design.
+Minimal Grass in Landscape Design.
 Rock walls, ground cover and native plants are a few ways a little landscape design can go a long way in shaving mowing time off of your schedule.
-Low-maintenance landscapes and native plants were favored among respondents of the 2014 Residential Landscape Architecture Trends Survey, conducted by the American Society of Landscape Architects (ASLA).
-Drought-tolerant plants, water-efficient irrigation systems, permeable paving and recycled materials are popular options for eco-friendly and low-maintenance landscapes.
+According to the 2018 Residential Landscape Architecture Trends Survey, 70% of the highest consumer demand landscapes include a reduced lawn area.
+Drought-tolerant plants, water-efficient irrigation systems, permeable paving and recycled materials are all very popular elements for "sustainable" low-maintenance landscapes.

 Durable Roof Shingles.
 Choose durable, low-maintenance roofing materials.
 According to 'Top Roofing Trends for 2020', metal roofing has a long lifespan of up to 50 years and requires little to no maintenance.
 They also offer supreme wind-resistance, and reflect the heat from the sun, which provides greater energy efficiency.

 Decks Made of Concrete or Pavers.
 In some climates, pressure-treated wood just isn’t enough to provide a low-maintenance deck.
 Often, these decks need to be sealed or stained yearly for optimal appearance.
 Instead, opt for concrete or stone outdoor patios.
 They are easier to maintain and more durable than wood materials.

 The Welcome Center is currently not accepting walk-in visitors.
 For more information about the Nocatee lifestyle, a virtual presentation can be scheduled HERE.
 To speak with a Welcome Center Representative for additional information about neighborhoods, amenities, or master-plan, please call (904) 924-6863.